-Infrastructure takes many forms including physical infrastructure such as roads, rail lines, water storages/structures, buildings, weather stations and communication towers and other utility services infrastructure and non-physical infrastructure such as that to allow digital connectivity.
+Infrastructure takes many forms including physical infrastructure such as roads, rail lines, water storages/ structures (Beardmore Dam and numerous weirs), buildings, weather stations and communication towers and other utility services infrastructure and non-physical infrastructure such as that to allow digital connectivity.

-For some physical infrastructure, increased heat and little or no moisture can have significant impact on their condition (i.e. road surfaces, wooden and metal structures, painted surfaces, earthen-based structures etc).
-For most infrastructure, the most significant impacts of drought come from: increasing lack of funds for infrastructure investment and/or maintenance; decrease in available (or able) personnel to carry out construction and/or maintenance.
+For some physical infrastructure, increased heat and little or no moisture can have significant impact their condition (i.e. road surfaces, wooden and metal structures, painted surfaces, earthen-based structures etc.) For most infrastructure, the significant impacts of drought come from: increasing lack of funds for infrastructure investment and/or maintenance; decrease in available (or able) personnel to carry out construction and/or maintenance.
 On-farm improvements or maintenance are often neglected, avoided or postponed and the upkeep of 'in-town' community infrastructure is sometime neglected or abandoned.
 Drought frequently causes a reduction in investment (both public and private) in new infrastructure 'in town' - in particular, the availability of affordable housing (new or existing) declines.

 Drought may also result in increased use of some infrastructure such as roads and rail.
-This is particularly relevant to the Darling Downs roads which have two of the country's biggest cattle saleyards (Roma and Dalby) and large feedlots.
+This is particularly relevant to the South West Queensland roads (over 3000km of sealed road) which service the country's biggest cattle saleyard (Roma) as well as the new Morven Freight Hub.
 Stock transport increases to these facilities significantly at the onset of drought and after drought for saleyards.
+Maranoa Shire Council reports that 5.8 million head were sold through Roma saleyards between 2012 and 2020.
 There have been reports that government programs that supported on-farm infrastructure improvements were successful - for those who had enough resources to government grants and loans.